StacyCohl/StacyCohl.GitHub.io/_pages/process/index.md

 ***

-***Leaf Mat Layers***
+During nature walks at The Discovery Center, educators discuss subjects like how the forest floor forms, how beavers affect trees, the unique growth pattern of Bald Cypress roots, and how a tree's flood rings record water level history.

+Below are some examples of these subjects from my diorama:

+***Forest Floor***

-To mimic layers of leaf mat on the forest floor, I crushed leaves to scale by hand and applied them in layers, adding thinned PVA tinted brown between layers.
-I left the top layer unsealed to preserve sheen variance.
+To mimic leaf mat decomposition on the forest floor, I crushed real leaves to scale by hand and applied them in layers.
+I sealed each layer with thinned PVA I tinted brown, which mimics leaves turning into loam.
+I left the top layer unsealed, preserving the variance of the sheen on the leaves.

 {% include gallery id="gallery5" layout="third" %}